Quick Multi-Robot Motion Planning by Combining Sampling and Search: Introduction

-\paragraph*{Contribution} In contrast to studies that rely on two-phase planning, this paper proposes a novel and quick MRMP algorithm that \emph{performs roadmap construction and multi-agent search at the same time}.
-The proposed algorithm, called \emph{Simultaneous Sampling-and-Search Planning (SSSP)}, guarantees to return a solution if solutions exist in the search space, defined by the Cartesian product of robot-wise roadmaps.
-Our extensive evaluations on various scenarios with diverse degrees of freedom and kinematic constraints demonstrate that \algoname significantly outperforms standard approaches to MRMP, i.e., solving more problem instances much faster.
-We also provide a planning demo with 32 ground robots (64-DOF in total) in a dense situation.
+\paragraph{Contribution.} In contrast to approaches based on two-phase planning, we propose a novel MRMP algorithm that \emph{simultaneously performs roadmap construction and multi-agent search}.
+The crux is developing robot-wise roadmaps as necessary according to the multi-agent search progress.
+Doing so keeps the search space small, leading to quick MRMP solving.
+The proposed algorithm, called \emph{Simultaneous Sampling-and-Search Planning (SSSP)}, guarantees to eventually find a solution for solvable instances.
+Although SSSP outputs \emph{sequential} solutions such that at most one robot moves at a time, it is possible to post-process known solutions to remove redundant motion and waiting time, as presented in this paper.
+Our extensive evaluations on various scenarios with diverse degrees of freedom and kinematic constraints demonstrate that SSSP significantly outperforms standard approaches to MRMP, i.e., solving more problem instances much faster.
+We also provide a planning demo with 32 ground robots (64-DOFs in total) in a dense situation.